-Trump Picks Fight With The Eagles; Philadelphia Takes It From There
+Trump Picks Fight With The Eagles, Philadelphia Takes It From There

 This can’t be serious....
 Praying before games with my teammates, well before the anthem, is being used for your propaganda?!
 Just sad, I feel like you guys should have to be better than this... https://t.co/kYeyH2zXdK— Zach Ertz (@ZERTZ_86) June 5, 2018

 Fox News has since deleted that original tweet.
-Hours before Wallace issued his public apology, the account for the network's Fox & friends show — a Trump favorite — tweeted several mentions of a purported "anthem dispute," including one from co-host Brian Kilmeade in which he chided the Eagles and said, "Public sides with Anthem & Patriotism."
+Hours before Wallace issued his public apology, the account for the network's Fox & Friends show — a Trump favorite — tweeted several mentions of a purported "anthem dispute," including one from co-host Brian Kilmeade in which he chided the Eagles and said, "Public sides with Anthem & Patriotism."

 Hey @Eagles ...next time come to White House and have a conversation with @realDonaldTrump rather then a boycott..Public sides with Anthem & Patriotism over @NfL pays the price @foxandfriends what do I u think?— Brian Kilmeade (@kilmeade) June 5, 2018